-On the opposite side of the FIRE spectrum, you get folks who prefer to gather up $2 to $5 millions before they’re comfortable considering early retirement.
+On the opposite side of the FIRE spectrum, you get folks who prefer to gather up $2 to $5 million before they’re comfortable considering early retirement.

 They’re not necessarily chasing the bigger allowance that comes with a bigger nest egg.
-Shielding against potential lifestyle inflations, market uncertainties and disruptions is an equally, if not more, important consideration.
+Shielding against potential lifestyle inflation, market uncertainties, and disruptions is an equally, if not more, critical consideration.

 Okay, now we’re stepping into some serious upper crust territory.

-Having saved enough to retire early but choose to work part time at Starbucks for the health insurance benefits.
+Having saved enough to retire early but choose to work part-time at Starbucks for the healthcare benefits.